nut-tree/nut.js/.github/PULL_REQUEST_TEMPLATE/bugfix.md

 ---
 name: Bugfix
-about: Request to merge a bugfix to our existing images
+about: Request to merge a bugfix
 ---

 **Short summary**